Shop Safe, Shop Local

 Make the most of our new temporary cycle lanes and wider pavements to help support social distancing.
 As well as ensuring journeys are kept local, walking and cycling is a better mode of transport for your health and the environment.

-Make sure you wear a face covering if using public transport but as the government guidance says, avoid it altogether if you can.
+Make sure you wear a face covering if using public transport but as the government guidance says, avoid public transport altogether if you can.

 What can businesses do?